-We visited Ushuaia Argentina and decided to write up a guide about the best things to do in Ushuaia Argentina.
+We made a round-up for you of the best things to do in Ushuaia Argentina.

-Book a boat tour on the Beagle Channel.
-This way, you can experience the sensation early explorers must have had when they sailed through the Beagle Channel.
+Book a boat tour on the Beagle Channel and experience the sensation early explorers must have had when they sailed through the Beagle Channel.
 Make sure these activities are included in your tour before you book it!

 Isla Martillo - Hammer Island

-It’s also possible to book a tour to walk on the island to actually meet the animals while walking through their nesting area.
-We didn’t do that and I wouldn’t encourage doing so.
-Because you’re actually intruding into the habitat of these animals which is completely unnecessary.
+It’s also possible to book a tour to walk on the island and actually meet the animals while walking through their nesting area.
+We didn’t do that and I wouldn’t encourage doing so, because you’re actually intruding into the habitat of these animals which is completely unnecessary.

-Faro Les Eclaireurs is also called ‘the most southern lighthouse in the world.
-Even though this isn’t entirely true, it’s still cool to get to this one.
-After all, it’s still one of the most southern beacons in the world.
+Faro Les Eclaireurs is also called ‘the most southern lighthouse in the world’.
+Even though this isn’t entirely true, it’s still cool to get to this one and it’s still one of the most southern beacons in the world.

 This lighthouse guards the sea entrance to Ushuaia and the actual ‘lighthouse at the end of the world’ is located further to the South East.

 The Faro Les Eclaireurs is the lighthouse at the end of the world for most tourist boats and it’s conveniently located a few kilometers from Ushuaia.